diogotcorreia/master-thesis/docs/content/ch02-background.typ

-Given its object-oriented paradigm, it is possible to define new types by declaring classes, which inherit from `object` by default but can extend other existing classes instead.
+Given its object-oriented paradigm, it is possible to define new types by declaring classes, which inherit from `object` by default but can also extend other existing classes.
 The constructor of a class is called `__init__`, and can be customised to accept additional parameters.

-@code:python-101 shows a simple Python program which demonstrates how to use the just described languages constructs.
+@code:python-101 shows a simple Python program which demonstrates how to use the just-described languages constructs.
 In particular, it declares a class `Car` with a constructor that takes seat count and color, along with a function that compares two cars.
+Note that all type hints (such as `seats: int`) are optional and ignored by the interpreter;
+they are only included here for readability.

 #figure(caption: [Simple Python code showcasing the basic functionality
   of the language])[